hzeller/rpi-rgb-led-matrix/README.md

 If you connect multiple boards together, you needs a power supply that can keep up with 3.5A / panel.
 Good are PC power supplies that often provide > 20A on the 5V rail.
+Also you can get dedicated 5V high current switching power supplies for these kind of applications (check eBay).

 The current draw is pretty spiky.
-Due to the PWM of the LEDs, there are very short peaks of about 4 microseconds to about 1ms of full current draw.
+Due to the PWM of the LEDs, there are very short peaks of a couple of 100ns to about 1ms of full current draw.
 Often, the power cable can't support these very short spikes due to inherent inductance.
 This can results in 'noisy' outputs, with random pixels not behaving as they should.
 A low ESR capacitor close to the input is good in these cases.